PelionIoT/connected-lights-cloud/docs/8_updates.md

 Downloading: 0 %
 ```

-When the download completes the firmware is verified, and if everything is OK, the firmware update is applied.
-Your device is now running the latest version of the application, and when you have the web app - from the previous article - open, you'll see that you won't get PIR notifications when the light is already on.
+When the download completes the firmware is verified.
+If everything is OK, the firmware update is applied.
+Your device is now running the latest version of the application, and when you have the web app open, from the previous article,, you'll see that you won't get PIR notifications if the light is already on.